mogarz32/LoadSwitch/README.md

 * ~Add keyboard shortcuts for play/pause and toggling.~

+* Allow users to add up to 4 more panels (2 players with play/pause and toggle buttons).

+* Create single, external volume control (max volume for toggled player)

 * Create dropdown menu with Fire Emblem tracks for selection.
 Tracks populate in left and right boxes when selected.

 * Introduce fade in/fade out when toggling between players

-* Create single, external volume control (max volume for toggled player)

 * Allow multiple users into a session